 Community Infrastructure Levy

 Community Infrastructure Levy allows us to raise funds from developers and householders undertaking new building projects in South Lakeland.
 We use the money to help fund the wide range of infrastructure that is needed as a result of development.
 This includes new or safer road schemes, flood defences, schools, hospitals and other health and social care facilities, park improvements, green spaces and leisure centres.

-Community Right to bid
+Assets of Community Value and Community Right to bid